deadflowers/bitcurrents-log-analyzer/README.md

 # BitCurrents Log Analyzer

 **A powerful, real-time Nginx log analyzer with a focus on security intelligence, performance monitoring, and beautiful data visualization.
 Powered by the IP2Location API.**

-BitCurrents turns raw Nginx logs into actionable insights.
+BitCurrents Analyzer turns raw Nginx logs into actionable insights.
 It moves beyond simple IP lookups to provide a rich, interactive dashboard that helps you understand your traffic, identify security threats, and diagnose server errors instantly.
-It's a lightweight, single-page web application built with a Python/Flask backend and a dynamic JavaScript frontend.
+It's extremely lightweight as single-page web application, built with a Python/Flask backend and dynamic JavaScript frontend, private, nimble, customizable.

 ---